Mayur57/algorithms/README.md

 Most of the algorithms are implemented in C++, though there might be some LeetCode solutions in Java (for strings and stuff).

+The solution files are named akin to semantic versioning for easy searchability.
+- E-XXXX => Easy
+- M-XXXX => Medium
+- H-XXXX => Hard
+- DSXX => Data Structure Core

+**Examples:** `E-0065` -> `Problem #65` with difficulty level of `EASY`

-If you have a better/faster/more verbose approach to any of the abovementioned things, please consider opening a pull request with your code!
+If you have a better/faster/more verbose approach to any of the abovementioned things or find a mistake, please consider opening a pull request with your code/fix!